Author: Katrina Savell

 Many disease causing organisms, pests, algae, fungus and spores are killed by oxygen, which is why the additional oxygen in H2O2 is so handy in the garden.
 It is actually an oxygen supplement for plants.
 It is great for both in ground plants, as well as potted varieties, greenhouses and raised garden beds, and of course – VEGETABLE GARDENS!

-What are the general uses of H202 for gardening?
+What are the general uses of Hydrogen Peroxide in the Garden?

-There are various ways to incorporate H2O2 into your garden routine, including, general fertilising, pest control (especially for vegetable gardens) plants with root rot, to treat sprouting seeds, as an infection preventative on tree cuts or even as a spray to control mould and mildew in damper areas.
+There are various ways to incorporate hydrogen peroxide in the garden, including, general fertilising, pest control (especially for vegetable gardens) plants with root rot, to treat sprouting seeds, as an infection preventative on tree cuts or even as a spray to control mould and mildew in damper areas.

 What strength hydrogen peroxide do I require for my plants?

 As a guide, the answer is VERY little.
 You will need the lowest strength of H2O2 (3%) and this will need to be diluted (please see below).
 There will be some variance depending on the need of application – but as a rule less is more.

 For general fertiliser used around the roots of plants, for pest control, or misting leaves from a spray bottle, use 1 teaspoon per cup of water.
 This would also be the case for sprouting seeds to assist with prevention of mould and fungus which is always a challenge when establishing plants.